VectorZeroAI/RamPipe/README.md

 Then we sync the changes back. (using rsync)

-Then we delete the whiteouts. (we need to do that manualy.)

 Then we delete the upper and work dirs. (clean up.)

 Example commands: